Discover top website trends and insights for 2025

 • Temporary Error (502)

-The cause of an error can originate from the user’s equipment, the website’s hosting services, or the CMS used to manage the website.
+The cause of an error can originate from your equipment, the website’s hosting services, or the CMS used to manage the website.

 • Unresolved DNS – An incorrect or outdated DNS record can result in visitors receiving a 502 error.
 This may be caused by their DNS server, equipment, browser, or ISP.
 A DNS error can also happen temporarily if a website has just switched hosting services.

-• Other browser or home equipment issues - There are other issues that can originate from the user’s equipment that can cause or perpetuate a 502 error, like browser extensions.
+• Other browser or home equipment issues – There are other issues that can originate from your equipment that can cause or perpetuate a 502 error, like browser extensions.

 • The origin server is down – The server the hosting service is using to store the website data is down.
 This could be due to overload or other technical issues.

-• A firewall is blocking the request - This happens when a website’s CMS is overzealous in its security services, like DDoS protection systems.
+• A firewall is blocking the request – This happens when your website’s CMS is overzealous in its security services, like DDoS protection systems.

-If you know what may be causing an error, you will be able to hunt down the origin and make sure it gets resolved quickly.
+If you know what may be causing an error, you’ll be able to hunt down the origin and make sure it’s resolved quickly.

 Get our 100 video course on web design — for free